 Many airlines and hotels have shopping portals where you can earn miles or points for making a purchase at any of the thousands of merchants.
 You already shop at many of them, so why not earn for travel, too?

 Once you make a purchase, the miles and points will be deposited directly into your loyalty account and the expiration date will reset.

-3. You can dine at a participating restaurant in the dining program.
+3. You can dine at or order out from a participating restaurant in the dining program.

 Similar to shopping portals, airlines and hotels have dining programs where you can earn miles and points every time you dine at a restaurant in the rewards network.

 Join the dining program for free and start earning!
 Every time you dine at one of the restaurants, your miles and points earned will be deposited directly into your loyalty account and the expiration clock will begin anew.